turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 I'm rather using [Factory Constructor Pattern](http://javascript.info/tutorial/factory-constructor-pattern) quite often as well as [Higher Order Functions](https://en.wikipedia.org/wiki/Higher-order_function) for simulating [currying](https://en.wikipedia.org/wiki/Currying) and like to with objects and play with scopes.
 Now you might think that this is silly.
 No one will understand my code and using truly private functions makes it harder to extend functionality.
-And you're right:D. Anyway I know that I can write more reliable code more quickly and from my experience when code is reliable enough not many people will need to change it.
+And you're right:D Anyway I know that I can write more reliable code more quickly and from my experience when code is reliable enough not many people will need to change it.
 And when they do they are mostly experienced and are able to understand it.
 Also I like private functions.
 If you miss any functionality or abstraction it's always good idea to add it directly to library